clux/rust-meetup-london/source/slides.md

 notes:
 - easiest locally, basic cross compilation support in rust already
-- but you may find it doesn't work depending on what dependencies you need
+- might make travis nice, but this will fail with c deps
+- opensssl big one (tho might be replaced by rusttls.. benches)
 - psql (or other sql client)
-- curl (but not needed anymore due to hyper), openssl (hyper ssl support, alternatives underway)
+- curl (but not needed anymore due to hyper)
-- zlib (serving anything gzipped)
+- zlib (serving anything gzipped, but miniz.h works)
-- any other library that has C bindings
+- other library that has C bindings (that's not self-contained in -sys crate)

 ---
 compiling for musl (with C dependencies)